precimed/gsa-mixer/README.md

 ```

 The commands above are customized to run the analysis faster.
-For real-data analysis the commands will need the following changes:
+For real-data analysis the commands will need to be adjusted.
+The [scripts/GSA_MIXER.job](scripts/GSA_MIXER.job) is a good starting point for real-world example of the GSA-MiXeR application.
+Note how ``scripts/GSA_MIXER.job`` implements the following changes:
 * remove ``--exclude-ranges chr21:20-21MB chr22:19100-19900KB``; by default ``--exclude-ranges`` will exclude MHC region
 * remove ``--chr2use 21-22``; by default ``--chr2use`` applies to all chromosomes
 * remove ``--adam-epoch 3 3 --adam-step 0.064 0.032``, as this stops Adam fit procedure too early
+* remove ``--extract g1000_eur_hm3_chr@.snps``, to use all available SNPs for fitting the model.
+The multi-start procedure involving 20 re-runs of the fit procedure, with each constrainted to a random subset of SNPs, was only relevant to cross-trait MiXeR and is not recommended for GSA-MiXeR.

 ## Input Data Formats